New-Branch-Ltd/MultiSelectComponentBlogpost/ARTICLE.md

 You will notice that here I also added a `mouseup` event handler on the `window` to clear the state.
 It is added on the `window` to handle edge case when the handle is dragged away from the container and then the mouse button is released.

-Next I will add the `mousemove` event handler on the container and call `onChange` callback to update the position of the handles.
+Next I will add the `mousemove` event handler on the window and call `onChange` callback to update the position of the handles.

 ```tsx
   useEffect(() => {